asoderlind/dotfiles/README.md

 # Usage

-To load for the first time, make sure you have stow installed and go to the src folder `dotfiles/src` then run the executable file stowdot:
+To load for the first time, make sure you have stow installed and go to the `~/.local/bin` folder and create a new directory `statusbar`, then while standing in `dotfiles/src` run the executable file stowdot:

 ```.local/bin/stowdot```